soumendrabagh/Automatic-Ticket-Generation-NLP/README.md

 ####  Pre-Processing, Data Visualization and EDA
 ● Exploring the given Data files <br>
 ● Understanding the structure of data <br>
-● Missing points in data
+● Missing points in data <br>
-● Finding inconsistencies in the data
+● Finding inconsistencies in the data <br>
-● Visualizing different patterns
+● Visualizing different patterns <br>
-● Visualizing different text features
+● Visualizing different text features <br>
-● Dealing with missing values
+● Dealing with missing values <br>
-● Text preprocessing
+● Text preprocessing <br>
-● Creating word vocabulary from the corpus of report text data ● Creating tokens as required
+● Creating word vocabulary from the corpus of report text data <br>
+● Creating tokens as required <br>

 #### Model Building
-● Building a model architecture which can classify.
+● Building a model architecture which can classify. <br>
-● Trying different model architectures by researching state of the art for similar tasks.
+● Trying different model architectures by researching state of the art for similar tasks. <br>
-● Train the model
+● Train the model <br>
-● To deal with large training time, save the weights so that you can use them when training the model for the second time without starting from scratch.
+● To deal with large training time, save the weights so that you can use them when training the model for the second time without starting from scratch. <br>

 #### Test the Model, Fine-tuning and Repeat
-● Test the model and report as per evaluation metrics ● Try different models
+● Test the model and report as per evaluation metrics  <br>
+● Try different models  <br>
-● Try different evaluation metrics
+● Try different evaluation metrics  <br>
-● Set different hyper parameters, by trying different optimizers, loss functions, epochs, learning rate, batch size, checkpointing, early stopping etc..for these models to fine-tune them
+● Set different hyper parameters, by trying different optimizers, loss functions, epochs, learning rate, batch size, checkpointing, early stopping etc..for these models to fine-tune them  <br>
-● Report evaluation metrics for these models along with your observation on how changing different hyper parameters leads to change in the final evaluation metric.
+● Report evaluation metrics for these models along with your observation on how changing different hyper parameters leads to change in the final evaluation metric. <br>